epics-docs/epics-docs/contributing/HowToWorkWithTheEpicsRepository.md

-Before creating a pull request, you should first [synchronize your fork](https://docs.github.com/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork), pull the latest changes and merge it with your changes if necessary.
+Before creating a pull request, you should first [synchronize your fork](https://docs.github.com/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork), pull the latest changes and rebase your changes on top of it, if necessary.

 You can then proceed to create a [pull request](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 The core developer team will review your changes,